Lockheed Martin (www.lockheedmartin.com)

 full-time employee contract

-A candidate is required to have the following minimum level of experience or training:
+A Candidate is required to have the following minimum level of experience:

 As a leading technology innovation company, Lockheed Martin?s vast team works with partners around the world to bring proven performance to our customers? toughest challenges.
 Lockheed Martin has employees based in many states throughout the U.S., and Internationally, with business locations in many nations and territories.